Holidays and travel if you have OSA

 When you’re planning your trip, think about:

-- how you will travel and where will you stay?
+- how you will travel and where you will stay

 - your travel insurance